-Performance represents the pragmatic result that organisations are able to measure objectively.
+Performance represents the praymatic result that organisations are able to measure objectively.
 Factors such as personality characteristics of the individuals, motivation by the organisation and the job characteristics influence it.
-An individual's likes and dislikes, job knowledge, skill and the way he perceives his role are the important determinants of job performance in addition to the amount of effort exerted by him, according to Luthans (1981).
-In the same way, if the organisation is realistic and flexible and gives the individual an opportunity to get involved, the individual motivated to use more of his potential will be in accomplishing organisational goals.
+An individual solikes and dislikes job knowledge skill and the way he perceives his role are the important determinants of job performance in addition to the amount of effort exerted by him according to Luthans (1981).
+In the same way if the organisation is realistic and flexible and gives the individual an opportunity to get involved, the individual will be motivated to use more of his potential in accomplishing organisational goals.
 While doing so, his own performance may improve.
 The design of a job creates behaviour patterns necessary to fulfil the requirement of job.
-If these are compatible with one's natural behaviour inclinations, there will be good performance.
+If these are compatible with one instural belaviour inclinations, there will be good performance.

-A number of studies have been carried out on role performance of individuals.
-Some of them which are found to be relevant, are presented here.
+A number of studies have been carried out on role performance of individuals Some of them which are found to be relevant are presented here